-Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Maurice Meyer III 80 Trustee, Chairman of the Trustees, Chairman of Audit Committee and Member of Nominating, Compensation and Governance Committee Trustee since February 28, 1991; Chairman of Trustees since May 28, 2003.
-John R. Norris III 62 Trustee and Member of Nominating, Compensation and Governance Committee Trustee since June 7, 2000.
-James K. Norwood 74 Trustee, Member of Audit Committee and Member of Nominating, Compensation and Governance Committee Trustee since June 14, 2006.
+Name Age Position and Offices Held With Registrant Period During Which Person Has Served in Office Maurice Meyer III 81 Trustee, Chairman of the Trustees, Chairman of Audit Committee and Member of Nominating, Compensation and Governance Committee Trustee since February 28, 1991; Chairman of Trustees since May 28, 2003.
+John R. Norris III 63 Trustee and Member of Nominating, Compensation and Governance Committee Trustee since June 7, 2000.
+David E. Barry 71 Trustee, Member of Audit Committee and Member of Nominating, Compensation and Governance Committee Trustee since January 12, 2017.

-We believe Mr. Meyer's qualifications to serve as a Trustee include the wealth of knowledge and understanding concerning the Trust which he has gained in his twenty-five (25) years of service as a Trustee.
+We believe Mr. Meyer's qualifications to serve as a Trustee include the wealth of knowledge and understanding concerning the Trust which he has gained in his twenty-six (26) years of service as a Trustee.
 In addition, prior to his retirement, he spent his entire career in the securities industry which enables him to bring particularized expertise to provide guidance and assistance to management in administering the Trust's Sub-share repurchase program prescribed by the terms of the Declaration of Trust.

 We believe Mr. Norris' qualifications to serve as a Trustee include his legal expertise and extensive background as a practicing attorney in Dallas which allows him to provide counsel and insight to his fellow Trustees and management with respect to the various legal issues which the Trust faces.
-In addition to his fifteen (15) years experience as a Trustee, Mr. Norris advised the Trust on legal matters for many years prior to his election as a Trustee.
+In addition to his sixteen (16) years of experience as a Trustee, Mr. Norris advised the Trust on legal matters for many years prior to his election as a Trustee.